DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 ![](../images/install-final.png)

-If you don’t see QodotMap in your nodes list, make sure you have enabled Qodot in the Project → Project Settings → Plugin window.
-If nothing happens, restart Godot and try again.
+**Note:** If you don’t see QodotMap in your nodes list, make sure you have enabled Qodot in the Project → Project Settings → Plugin window.

-If you want Trenchbroom to read textures from your project folder, so they're displayed in Godot when you build a map, you'll need to connect your Godot project to Trenchbroom with a .cfg.
+If you want to display textures on your map geometry, you'll need to connect your Godot project to Trenchbroom with a .cfg, as shown in the [Connecting your project to Trenchbroom](#connecting-your-project-to-trenchbroom) section.

+## Porting a map

+While this guide isn't specialized to porting, most of this guide can still be followed for porting.

+Porting maps from unknown sources depends on three main factors:
+- There is a game definition for Trenchbroom that supports this specific map type
+	- Ask the Trenchbroom community, search around forums, or generate your own
+- Trenchbroom can display the map's textures, and you can copy those textures to your Godot project
+	- Qodot supports .wad files and loose image textures in .jpg/.jpeg or .png
+- You have the FGD that defines the entities displayed in the map

+Instead of generating your own FGD as this guide will show later, you can move the FGD into your Godot project and continue otherwise.

+If you notice Qodot won't build geometry (it appears as a wireframe) it means there are undefined entities in your map.
+Make sure to add the original game's FGD into the Entity FGD List of your QodotMap node, or delete any `undefined` entities from the map file in Trenchbroom.

+Information on [using .wad files](https://github.com/Shfty/qodot-plugin/wiki/3.-Textures-and-Materials#wad-file-support) is available on the old Qodot Wiki.

 # Connecting your project to Trenchbroom
 There are two main steps to connecting your project to Trenchbroom: